 Figure 3: Environmental Features proportion by each feature for depth >= 25m for actuals in validation and training and two models.
-Note that models b and d are largely the same even though b does not actually possess a mixed layer thickness feature.
+Note that models b and d are largely the same even though b does not include a mixed layer thickness feature.

 Finally, it should be noted that while elevation did not, in fact, end up as a feature this was because when elevation was added it had no effect on the NLP-C Val.
 This is likely due to the fact that there is an implicit addition of elevation in the model at low depths because while the log-odds will remain the same, the number of options will shrink thereby boosting all the probabilities in shallower depths.